 How often PhD students see you in a timetabled group meeting: At least once a week

-How often you meet with your PhD students 1-1 formally outside of group meetings (i.e. meetings of >30 minutes): At least once a fortnight; In person.
+How often you meet with your PhD students 1-1 formally outside of group meetings (i.e. meetings of >30 minutes): Significantly varies depending on the student; mixture of virtual and in person.

 Notice needed for feedback on work (based on a 5000 word report): 1-2 weeks